-We’re a diverse bunch, from out-and-out field biologists, computational ethologists, to neuroanatomists.
+We’re a diverse bunch, from field biologists, fish nerds, artists, computational ethologists, theoreticians, and neuroanatomists.
 Whatever our expertise, we are all fascinated by the evolution and mechanisms of animal behaviour, and go out of our way to observe our systems and species in their natural settings.